You-Gao/Blog/_work/2024-08-15-software-entropy.md

 # Software Entropy

 I wanted to write this blog to define the necessary scope of "*software entropy*".
-A lot of people learn about this concept throughout college or the workplace yet it remains conceptually vague.
-Misunderstanding software entropy often leads to the a sense of hopelessness against it.
+A lot of people learn about this concept throughout college or the workplace, yet it remains conceptually vague.
+Misunderstanding software entropy often leads to a sense of hopelessness against it.
 By some magic, a software codebase will decay into an incredible mess littered with arcane logic.

 ## What is Software Entropy?